Completely Transforming the Digital Presence of a Real Estate Client

 We treated this project as a long-term practical collaboration rather than a short marketing campaign.

-First, we reviewed their website and tracking setup to make sure we could measure what people were doing — form submissions, calls, and key actions.
+First, we reviewed their website and tracking setup to make sure we could measure what people were doing—form submissions, calls, and key actions, which removed guesswork from campaign decisions.
+Then we rebuilt their advertising structure with a focus on buyer intent, which shifted spend from casual browsers to real property seekers:

-• On Google, we focused on search campaigns targeting people actively searching for properties
+• On Google, we focused on search campaigns targeting people actively searching for properties, which increased the proportion of inquiries from motivated buyers.

-• On YouTube and Meta (Facebook & Instagram), we used simple video and image ads to show properties and build interest
+• On YouTube and Meta (Facebook & Instagram), we used simple video and image ads to show properties and build interest, which built familiarity before users reached the inquiry stage.

-• We separated campaigns by property type and location so budgets could be controlled more easily
+• We separated campaigns by property type and location so budgets could be controlled more easily, which prevented budget leakage and improved cost control.

-Instead of pushing large volumes of traffic, we focused on getting fewer but more serious inquiries.
+Instead of pushing large volumes of traffic, we focused on getting fewer but more serious inquiries, which improved sales efficiency and reduced time wasted on unqualified leads.

 The Results